Voya Financial life insurance review 2020

 Additional coverage is available, including free support for parents with a child with special needs.
 The riders available vary based on your state and the life insurance plan your employer chooses.

-- Accelerated death benefit.
+- Accelerated death benefit rider.
 A rider to pay medical bills and other expenses if someone on the policy suffers from a terminal illness.

-- Continuation of insurance.
+- Portability rider.
 A rider to keep your policy active if you’re on an employer-approved leave of absence or become completely disabled.

 How much does Voya Financial cost?